pars-linux/uludag/doc/en/developer.pardus.org.tr/source/guides/packaging/howto_create_pisi_packages.rst

 #. **<Package>:**  This main tag is needed in order to give package information when it runs on the system.

     #. **<Name>:** The name of the package is added here.
 It must follow the :ref:`package-naming`.
 This should be match with the <Name> part of <Source> tag.
+    #. **<BuildType>** One more than packages can be created from same source, if one of these packages needs a special architecture to build, it should be added with <BuildType> tag.
+This value can be "32bit" or "64bit".
+    #. **<BuildDependencies>** One more than packages can be created from same source, if one of these packages needs a special dependency to build, it should be added with <BuildDependencies> tag.
     #. **<RuntimeDependencies>:** This part is used in order to list packages which is required when the program runs.
 In order to find runtime dependencies please `see <http://developer.pardus.org.tr/guides/packaging/packaging_guidelines.html#runtime-dependencies>`_.
 You need to add all dependencies in a different <Dependency> tag.
 You can also specify minimum versions or releases of the package.
 See `link <http://developer.pardus.org.tr/guides/packaging/packaging_guidelines.html#strict-dependencies>`_ for details.
     #. **<AnyDependency>:** This part is used when the package can have more than one dependency for a specific work.
 See `link <http://developer.pardus.org.tr/guides/packaging/packaging_guidelines.html#any-dependency>`_.
     #. **<Conflicts>:** This part is used for the packages that conflict with the prapared package.
 See `link <http://developer.pardus.org.tr/guides/packaging/packaging_guidelines.html#conflicting-packages>`_